oracle-samples/maa/hybrid_dr/soa_hybrid_dr_terraform/HybridDR_NetworkResources/README.md

 - (Optional) An Internet Gateway to the VCN.

 This terraform code will NOT create:
-- This does not create Fast Connect related configuration.
+- This does not create Fast Connect nor Site-to-Site related configuration.
 - This does not allow incoming traffic to SSH from 0.0.0.0/0 to the subnets.
 If needed, add the rule manually to the subnet's security list after provisioning.